AT-MFCGA: An Adaptive Transfer-guided Multifactorial Cellular Genetic Algorithm for Evolutionary Multitasking: Experimental Setup

-Concretely, the performance of AT-MFCGA, MFEA, MFEA-II and MFCGA has been assessed over 11 different \emph{test cases}, built upon by the combination of 20 public test instances of the above problems.
-To begin with, 5 TSP instances of the Krolak/Felts/Nelson benchmark comprising 100 to 200 nodes have been used, which are contained in the TSPLIB repository \cite{TSPLib}.
-In the case of the CVRP, 5 instances with 50 to 60 nodes have been considered, all of them part of the Augerat benchmark \cite{augerat1995computational}.
-Regarding QAP, another 5 instances with sizes 25 to 32 have been collected from the QAPLib repository \cite{burkard1997qaplib}.
-Finally, the LOP instances considered in our benchmark have been retrieved from the LOPLib library \cite{reinelt2002linear}, all with size equal to $W=44$.
+Concretely, the performance of AT-MFCGA, MFEA, MFEA-II and MFCGA has been assessed over 11 different \emph{test cases}, constructed by the combination of 20 public test instances of the above problems.
+To begin with, 5 TSP instances of the Krolak/Felts/Nelson benchmark comprising 100 to 200 nodes have been used, which are contained in the TSPLIB repository.
+In the case of the CVRP, 5 instances with 50 to 60 nodes have been considered, all of them part of the Augerat benchmark.
+Regarding QAP, another 5 instances with sizes 25 to 32 have been collected from the QAPLib repository.
+Finally, the LOP instances considered in our benchmark have been retrieved from the LOPLib library, all with a size value equal to $W=44$.

 We remark that all these 20 instances have been chosen not only due to their acceptance by the related community, but also because of the different degrees of genetic complementarities in their structure.
-We depict in Table \ref{tab:similarity} the genetic overlaps for the 20 instances, split by problem.
-These overlaps have been calculated as per the percentage of nodes (in the case of the TSP and CVRP) and weights (in the case of QAP and LOP) that the instances share among them.
-This percentage can be thought to be an early indicator of the influence of these complementarities in the positive and negative genetic exchanges of the implemented EM solvers.
+In Table \ref{tab:similarity} we depict the genetic overlaps for the 20 instances, split by problem.
+These overlaps have been calculated as per the percentage of nodes (in the case of the TSP and CVRP) and weights (in the case of QAP and LOP) that the instances share.
+This percentage can be considered to be an early indicator of the influence of these complementarities in the positive and negative genetic exchanges of the implemented EM solvers.
 Two clarifications should be made at this point.
-First, since instances belong to problems of different nature, we expect that negative transfers arise in certain inter-problem interactions.
+First, since instances belong to different problems of different nature, we expect that negative transfers will occur in certain inter-problem interactions.
 Secondly, the main goal of EM algorithms is to solve different multitasking scenarios without assuming any background knowledge about the problems/tasks to be solved.
-This is why high-quality EM solvers aim to automatically infer positive and negative transfers by exploiting dynamically complementarities among tasks, and to attain competitive results even if such complementarities are scarce (with better outcomes in synergistic tasks).
+This is why high-quality EM solvers aim to automatically infer positive and negative transfers by dynamically exploiting complementarities among tasks, and to attain competitive results even if such complementarities are scarce (with better outcomes in synergistic tasks).